 Please read the following list of the top maintenance tips that will help to keep your existing windows and doors lasting until you’re ready for new ones.

-Break down the work to a manageable amount and feel better knowing you’re saving money on your heating and cooling bills.
+Break down the work to manageable and feel better knowing you’re saving money on your heating and cooling bills.
 (If you tackle one window every week, the pressure is lessened.)

 There’s nothing more lovely than a cool breeze, but that breeze also brings in tiny dirt particles that, over time, keep your windows from operating easily.
 You’ll be reluctant to use them if you can’t open your windows or they don’t correctly close because of accumulated dirt particles.